johnrizzo1/dotnet-interview-questions/Problem Domains/Graphs/README.md

 The candidate is typically given the Interface and shell for the BinaryTreeNodeCounter and is asked to implement the binary tree and node counting logic.
 +1 if the candidate uses unit tests instead

-An acceptible implementation of the node counting logic might be similar to the following;
+An acceptable implementation of the node counting logic might be similar to the following;

 ```c#
 public sealed class BinaryTree<T> : IBinaryTree<T>